-During Quarter 3 (October-December), 419 residents were surveyed in North Tyneside; of these, 144 (34%) identified at least one problem in their local area.
+During Quarter 2 (July - September), 405 residents were surveyed across the area command; of these, 126 (31%) identified at least one problem in their neighbourhood.

-The chart below shows the top eight priorities for North Tyneside in descending order, along with the score for each priority:
+The chart below shows the top ten priorities for the force in descending order, along with the score for each priority*:

 Other key findings from the Safer Communities Survey include:

-97% of residents feel very or fairly safe living in their local area;
+96% of residents feel very or fairly safe living in their neighbourhood;

-92% of residents agree that the police in their local area can be relied on to sort a problem;
+93% of residents agree that the police can be relied on to sort out problems in their neighbourhood;

-84% of residents think the police in their area do a good or excellent job;
+84% of residents think the police in their neighbourhood do a good or excellent job;

-60% of residents state the number of times they see officers on foot in their area is about right;
+62% of residents state the number of times they see officers on foot in their neighbourhood is about right.

 * Problems are given a score of 1 to 3 depending on how big a problem the residents say they are.
 These are combined to give the overall problem score and weighted to take account of the population.